 With the uncertainty surrounding COVID-19 we understand you may have some questions around your insurance policy.
 If you still have any questions, please do not hesitate to contact our team.

-What if I need to lodge a claim during lockdown?
+What if I need to lodge a claim?

-Our team and the Insurers are setup to work from home and will continue to process claims during the alert level period.
-Please be patient if you experience some issues with call connectivity, New Zealand’s mobile networks are experiencing heavy traffic during lockdown.
+If you need to lodge a claim please contact us.
+Our team and the Insurers continue to process claims during the alert level period.
+Please be patient if you experience some issues with call connectivity, New Zealand’s mobile networks are experiencing heavy traffic during.

 My home has been damaged and I need urgent repairs – will someone visit to assess the damage?

 If your claim is urgent, please get in touch.
-Currently, services such as repairs and site visits can happen providing contact tracing measures, social distancing and the appropriate hygiene standards are in place.
+Currently, services such as repairs and site visits can happen providing COVID-19 guidance is adhered to (i.e. contact tracing measures and the appropriate hygiene standards are in place).
 We remain committed to the health and safety of our customers and partners.

 I have had a motor vehicle accident, how long until my vehicle will be repaired?

 If you have had a motor vehicle accident and wish to lodge a claim please contact our team.
-While insurers are continuing to process claims as usual, there will be a different way of working for some aspects.
+While insurers are continuing to process claims, there will be a different way of working for some aspects.
 Most repairers and towing companies are now open, however interruptions to international freight and shipping may impact the availability of some parts.